percona/psmdb-docs/source/ngram-full-text-search.rst

    mongo > db.collection.createIndex({name:"text"}, {default_language: "ngram"})

 *ngram* search algorithm treats special characters like individual terms.
-Therefore, you don’t have to enclose the search string in escaped double quotes (``\"``) to query the text index.
+Therefore, you don't have to enclose the search string in escaped double quotes (``\"``) to query the text index.
 For example, to search for documents that contain the date ``2021-02-12``, specify the following:

 .. code-block:: guess

    mongo > db.collection.find({ $text: { $search: "2021-02-12" } })

-However, both *ngram* and MongoDB native full text search treat words with the hyphen-minus ``-`` sign  in front of them as negated (e.g. “-coffee”)  and exclude such words from the search results.
+However, both *ngram* and MongoDB native full text search treat words with the hyphen-minus ``-`` sign  in front of them as negated (e.g. "-coffee")  and exclude such words from the search results.

 .. seealso::